jirohori/netexec/README.md

     Ctrl+C:Terminate process

-You can enclose applications that have spaces in their name with quotation marks e.g. netexec 10.10.8.7 "c:\long name\application.exe".
+You can enclose applications that have spaces in their name with quotation marks e.g.

+   netexec 10.10.8.7 "c:\long name\application.exe".

 Input is only passed to the remote system when you press the Enter key.
 Typing Ctrl-C terminates the remote process.
-Alternatively, you could also write the above command in the following manner: netexec 10.10.8.7 application.exe -dir "c:\long name" If you fail to specify a user name, the remote process runs with the credentials of the logged-in user.
+Alternatively, you could also write the above command in the following manner:

+   netexec 10.10.8.7 application.exe -dir "c:\long name"

+If you fail to specify a user name, the remote process runs with the credentials of the logged-in user.
 Note that the password is transmitted in clear text to the remote system.
-Arguments supplied to netexec are case sensitive.netexec sets %SystemRoot%\system32\ as the default directory on the remote computer.
+Arguments supplied to netexec are case sensitive. netexec sets %SystemRoot%\system32\ as the default directory on the remote computer.

 Examples
 To launch an interactive command prompt on 10.10.8.7 using administrator credentials:

     netexec 10.10.8.7 -u administrator cmd

 To upload the file a.exe on the remote system, with the directory on the remote system set to c:\myprogram\, type

     netexec 10.10.8.7 -u administrator a.exe -dir c:\myprogram\

 NOTE: Ensure that the file a.exe exists on the remote system To copy and execute the application myexe.exe on a remote system without leaving a copy of the application on the remote machine,

     netexec 10.10.8.7 -u administrator -cp myexe.exe

 To connect to a remote host by the name "foo" with the currently logged in user's credentials and obtain a shell,

     netexec foo